taxprofiler/taxpasta/docs/contributing/index.md

     tox -p auto
     ```

+6. To render docs locally, change into docs and serve the pages

+    ```shell
+    cd docs/
+    mkdocs build --clean
+    mkdocs serve
+    ```

-6. Commit your changes and push your branch to GitHub.
+7. Commit your changes and push your branch to GitHub.
 Please use [semantic
    commit messages](https://www.conventionalcommits.org/).

     ```shell